zachbrown12/ZAPPA_4156/README.md

 <h3> Continuous integration </h3>

 We are using <a href="https://circleci.com/">CircleCI</a> for continuous integration of unit tests, system tests, and style checking.
+These occur automatically upon commit in GitHub.
+The outputs are stored in CircleCI's "artifacts" area for each commit.
-Additionally, we are using <a href="https://sonarcloud.io/">SonarCloud</a> for static analysis.
-All of these tasks occur automatically upon commit in GitHub.
+Additionally, we are using <a href="https://sonarcloud.io/">SonarCloud</a> for static analysis, which occurs upon pull request to main branch in GitHub.

 <ul style="list-style-type:none">
 <li><h4> Unit tests </h4>
-To see the results of our unit tests, check our htmlcov file, or run: coverage run --source='.' manage.py test .<br/>
+To see the results of our unit tests, check our htmlcov/ files in the repo for a current example, or run: coverage run --source='.' manage.py test .<br/>
-Currently our branch coverage is at 94%.<br/></li>
+Currently our branch coverage is at 92%.<br/></li>

 <li><h4> System tests </h4>
 We have a suite of system tests using Postman, under the <a href="https://columbia-university-student-plan-team-187884.postman.co/workspace/ZAPPA~414bd806-3ab6-4b69-8800-28b2145f10ca/collection/14941238-038eb57b-2eae-4982-9dc1-a5c505356fce">ZAPPA workspace</a>, called "Zappa System Tests."
 This sequence of requests tests success and possible failure conditions for all use cases of our API, and can also be run manually.<br/></li>